nclient/NClient/README.md

 public interface IMyClient { [GetMethod("entities")] Entity[] Get(); }
 ```
 #### Parameter attributes
 By default, parameters that are custom objects are passed in the request body and primitive parameters are passed in a URL query.
-You can explicitly specify how to pass a parameter using attributes: `QueryParam`, `BodyParam`, `HeaderParam`, `RouteParam`.
+You can explicitly specify how to pass a parameter using attributes: `QueryParamAttribute`, `BodyParamAttribute`, `HeaderParamAttribute`, `RouteParamAttribute`.
 ```C#
 public interface IMyClient { [PostMethod] void Post([QueryParam] Entity entity); }
 ```